26 Tips For Mastering Television InterviewsTips and media training: How to prepare and master a tv interview

 10. Name and job title

 Clarify in advance which job title will be displayed under your hopefully correctly spelled name.
 I was once involved in an experiment as a business coach and later a little surprised that I was announced by the moderator Ulrich Meyer as an experienced couple therapist.
 That was differently agreed upon.
 Today I have such details given to me in writing beforehand.
 Persnickety?
-Safe is safe!
+Better be safe than sorry!

 11. The overall impression counts